 Obviously, this is not a good position for your skin.
 With your face pressed into the pillow or mattress, you’re going to end up with sleep wrinkles.
 If you must sleep on your stomach then try just having your forehead on the pillow and keeping your face downwards.
 This will help your neck into a more neutral position and may help the skin to avoid getting so wrinkled.

 - The Sky Diver – Sleeping on your front with your arms around or under your pillow.
 This is probably the unhealthiest position to sleep in, and people who sleep in this position tend to toss and turn a lot more than others throughout the night.

 What Your Sleeping Position Says About You

 You may know that body language gives an insight into your personality, but it might surprise you to learn that even while you sleep you may be giving out clues as to what kind of person you really are.

 Different sleeping positions are good for different things.
 It’s really down to the individual to find out what suits them best.
-If ageing is your biggest concern then sleep on your back.
-If your snoring is driving your loved ones insane then try sleeping on your side.
+If aging is your biggest concern then sleep on your back.
+If your snoring is driving your partner insane then try sleeping on your side.
 It’s best for everyone to avoid sleeping on their stomachs if possible, but apart from that any position that is comfortable and allows you a deep, restorative sleep is the right one for you.